microsoft/azure-iot-developer-kit/docs/_projects/08-air-traffic-control-simulator/08-air-traffic-control-simulator-03.md

 Scenarios for the application of real-time data analytics are legion and include fraud detection, identity-theft protection, optimizing the allocation of resources (think of an Uber-like transportation service that sends drivers to areas of increasing demand *before* that demand peaks), click-stream analysis on Web sites, shopping suggestions on retail-sales sites, and countless others.
 Having the ability to process data *as it comes in* rather than waiting until after it has been aggregated offers a competitive advantage to businesses that are agile enough to make adjustments on the fly.

-In this lab, you will create an Azure Stream Analytics job and use it to analyze data streaming in from simulated aircraft driven the IoT devices provided to attendees at the event.
+In this lab, you will create an Azure Stream Analytics job and use it to analyze data streaming in from the simulated aircraft driven by the IoT device.
 Specifically, you will perform a query that identifies aircraft that are within a specified distance of each other in order to alert the pilots of those aircraft that evasive maneuvers might be required.
-Then you will connect the ATC app that runs on the "big screen" at the front of the room to the Stream Analytics inputs and outputs so that in Lab 4, the ATC app can show all air traffic and color-code aircraft that are too close together.
+Then you will connect the ATC app to the Stream Analytics inputs and outputs so that in Lab 4, the ATC app can show all air traffic and color-code aircraft that are too close together.

-> ### The instructions in this lab must be performed by the instructor leading the event because the Azure resources created herein are shared resources that will be used by all participants. ###

 <a name="Prerequisites"></a>
 ## Prerequisites ##